 Blues Highway 61 is dotted with interesting natural and built environments.
 Some are obvious, while others require physical inspection.
 As one heads into Wilson, turning off Interstate 55 and passing through Bassett, Arkansas, a curious collection of buildings stands along the path.
 Their owner, Ish Herrera, is as interesting as the buildings themselves.
 Ish counts welder, farm mechanic and bar owner among his many pursuits.
 Each of his talents serves the community in many ways, while the sum of the parts creates a fascinating Delta story.

-The museum, soon to move into a new, state-of-the-art space, houses an impressive exhibit of renowned artifacts from the 15-acre Nodena site of Late Mississippian Period Native Americans, dated A.D.
+The museum houses an impressive exhibit of renowned artifacts from the nearby 15-acre Nodena site of Late Mississippian Period Native Americans, dated A.D.
 1400-1650.
-The new museum will offer special programming in addition to an interactive educational exhibit.
+The new museum offers special programming in addition to an interactive educational exhibit.
 Landowner and archeologist James K. Hampson began excavating the site in the 1920s.
 In 1900, Hampson also documented the nearby discovery of a prehistoric mastodon skeleton.
 Click here to see a 3-D interactive exhibit.

 Wilson is home to one of the most unique and historically significant stories in the Mississippi River Delta region.
 The Lee Wilson Company boasted that it represented the “world’s largest cotton plantation,” a claim rendered plausible by its 57,000 acres and more than 11,000 employees, sharecroppers, and tenant farmers in its heyday.
 Robert Edward Lee Wilson continued his father’s legacy beginning in the 1800s, clearing the land for large-scale cultivation.
 Professor Jeannie Whayne, author of Delta Empire: Lee Wilson and the Transformation of Agriculture in the New South, provides an overview of the town of Wilson and those who helped build it.